nbellari/nbellari.github.io/ovs-walkthrough.md

 ## Some Data Structures

+### udpif

 `struct udpif` is basically a upcall handler context that has information about the set of `handlers` that handle the upcalls, set of `revalidators` that handle the flow updation in the fast path, `dpif` the datapath handle, `dump_seq` for dumping all the flows and `reval_seq` for controlling the revalidation, `ukeys` that contain the hash of flow keys which are installed in the fast path and other flow related statistics such as `flow_limit`, `n_flows`, `max_n_flows` etc.

+### ofpbuf

 `struct ofpbuf` is a descriptor of a buffer which is gotten through some means (from heap or stack etc.).
 It contains various pointers into the buffer such as `base`, `data`, `header`, `msg` etc and its capacity in `size, allocated`.
 It can be made to point to some memory area by calling `ofpbuf_use_stub`, for example.

+### dpif_upcall

 `struct dpif_upcall` contains information about a packet sent from the data path (be it kernel or DPDK).
 It contains the `packet` itself, `key`, a set of netlink attributes that describe various packet metadata (like input port or tunnel etc.), `ufid` the unique identifier for a flow (in case of revalidation) etc.

+### upcall

 `struct upcall` contains the context needed for installing a flow in the data path.
 It contains `flow` which represents the packet's needed parameters, `in_port` from which the packet came in, `xout` result of translating actions, `odp_actions` a set of data path actions, `wc` the wildcard masks that are accumulated by walking through the ofproto tables, `dump_seq` and `reval_seq` the values of the global sequence number cached for later comparison etc.

+### flow

+`struct flow` is the one that contains all the needed packet data and meta-data required to match a flow. `flow` contains five sections of data.
+Metadata, L2 fields, L3 fields, L4 fields and L7 fields.
+OVS does a staged lookup, so it does access them in this order.
+Metadata principally consists of `regs` that hold various pieces of information during staged lookup, `skb_priority`, `pkt_mark`, `dp_hash`, `in_port`, `recirc_id`, `actset_output` the output port to which the packets needs to be sent out and other conntrack related information.
+Other layer fields are straightforward, L7 fields need some explanation.

 ## Some Function Walkthroughs